volatile/i18n/README.md

 The client locale is set as soon as a matcher is confident.

-A matcher is a function that returns the locale parsed from core.Context with its level of confidence.
+A matcher is a function that returns the locale parsed from [core.Context](https://godoc.org/github.com/volatile/core#Context) with its level of confidence.
-These ones are actually available:
+These ones are actually available: [MatcherAcceptLanguageHeader](https://godoc.org/github.com/volatile/i18n#MatcherAcceptLanguageHeader) and [MatcherFormValue](https://godoc.org/github.com/volatile/i18n#MatcherFormValue).

-- [MatcherAcceptLanguageHeader](https://godoc.org/github.com/volatile/i18n#MatcherAcceptLanguageHeader) to match the Accept-Language header.
-- [MatcherFormValue](https://godoc.org/github.com/volatile/i18n#MatcherFormValue) to match the `locale` form value.

-### Use translations
+## Use translations

-A translation can be accessed with T, receiving the core.Context (which contains the matched locale), the translation key, and optional arguments (if the translation contains formatting verbs):
+A translation can be accessed with [T](https://godoc.org/github.com/volatile/i18n#T), receiving the core.Context (which contains the matched locale), the translation key, and optional arguments (if the translation contains formatting verbs):

 ```Go
 i18n.T(c, "hello", "Walter White")